 - experienced theatre or performance artists or graduates who wish to produce their own work and gain entrepreneurial skills

 - arts graduates who wish to instigate or curate the work of others.

 The MA is for those with existing arts practice, who wish to develop relevant knowledge and expertise, creative entrepreneurial and project management skills and become part of Central’s extensive network of industry collaborators.

 The MA and MFA have a flexible ‘open architecture’ designed to allow learning through a diverse range of practical projects.
-Central is involved in many external collaborative projects, in addition to its own production activity.
-Our pioneering work in circus and street theatre means that we are well connected to a wide range of alternative theatre forms with students in producing roles this year in circus, street festivals and cabaret events as well as more traditional producing roles.
-This provides a context for the courses which are modelled as an in-house Creative Producing Agency (www.creativecollaborations.org.uk), with tutoring by visiting professionals.
-In both courses you will undertake a sustained independent project which will be portfolio-based.
+Central is involved in many external collaborative projects, in addition to its own production activity, and pioneering work in circus and street theatre means excellent connections to a wide range of alternative theatre forms.
+On both courses you will undertake a sustained independent project, which will be portfolio-based.

-Within the 1200 hours of the MFA second year, you will gain a range of experience at Central with our extensive professional contacts.
-In addition to further independent development and in negotiation with the course team, you may use your own work-based learning as the heart of the field experience or organisations in the field.
-Recent examples include the Roundhouse, LIFT, Arts Admin, Fuel, Secret Cinema, V&A, and Brighton Festival.
-You will articulate and reflect upon your development as a professional in a substantive portfolio.
-This portfolio is likely to include a minimum of two case studies, a two-year personal development plan and an evaluation of the work-based learning or attachment experience.
+Within the 1200 hours of the MFA second year, students gain a range of experience both through Central’s extensive professional contacts and personal networks developed in the first year.
+In negotiation with the course team, students may use their own work-based learning on attachment or with organisations in the field.
+Students will articulate and reflect upon their development as a professional in a substantive portfolio, that normally includes a minimum of two case studies, a two-year personal development plan and an evaluation of the work-based learning or attachment experience.